The big iPhone update has released today, version 11 and there are a few things you will want to keep in mind.

 First being, if you are not an early adopter of ios updates you might want to wait a few days to a week before updating.
 This is a fairly substantial update that changes a lot of behind the scenes methods of how the iPhone operates.
 If there are any problems they are going to be found by users, like you and me, over these first few days, and Apple will put out a patch to fix those detected issues later in the week and it will probably be closer to 100% after a week.

-If you want to keep away from even the possibility of having issues, delay that update till next week.
-(Also keep in mind it won’t PUSH the update to everybody right off the bat, and it will ask your permission to update itself so it should not be a surprise either.
-If you DO want the update before your even ‘in line’ to receive it you can force the update under Settings.)
+If you want to keep away from even the possibility of having any issues, you may want to delay that update till next week.
+(Also keep in mind that it will not PUSH the update to everybody right off the bat, and it will ask your permission to update itself so it should not be a surprise either.
+If you DO want the update before your even ‘in line’ to receive it you are able to force the update under Settings.)

 Before you install the update, however it is a good idea to backup anything you might need that is on the phone, just in case.
 The possibilities of something going wrong during an iPhone update are always present but maybe a bit more this time due to this being a more substantial update.
 You can easily backup your contacts (and some photos) with iCloud (another setting found in your Settings folder) but if you want to do a more substantial backup you can hook your phone up to your computer and iTunes and perform a full backup of the phone.